What is Color Contrast and Why Does it Matter For Website Accessibility?

 As you can easily see from an online tool such as contrast-ratio.com, when two colors are overlaid on each other — such as when you have text in one color on a background of a different hue — the benefits of a high contrast ratio become clear.
 Reading white text on a black background is much easier than reading white text on a yellow background.

-How does color contrast affect people with disabilities?
+Why is color contrast important for people with disabilities?

 For many people with visual disabilities, color contrast can make the difference between a website layout that is clear and easily navigable, and one that is completely illegible.
 Almost all types of visual impairment, from myopia and hypermetropia to diabetic retinopathy and macular degeneration, can make it more difficult to read text when the color contrast is low.